How to Fix Apple Maps Not Working Issue on iPhone?

 Enable Directions on Radio in the Spoken Directions Tab of the iPhone’s Maps Settings

-10. Try Another Network
+10. Try a Different Network Connection

 Enable Directions on Radio in the Spoken Directions Tab of the iPhone's Maps Settings